Larry Morris: College career

 Morris was a four-year starter and a two-way player at center and linebacker positions for the Georgia Tech Yellow Jackets.
 Morris was also selected as three times first-team All-SEC and a team captain as a senior.
 He played during coach Bobby Dodd's most successful seasons at Georgia Tech.
 The Yellow Jackets had a 40-5-2 record over Morris’ four seasons, won two SEC titles, four bowl games and a share of the 1952 national championship with a 12–0 record.
 In his final game as a Yellow Jacket against rival Georgia in Athens on November 27, 1954, he played the entire game and was credited with 24 tackles as his team won 7–3.
 He was later named to the All-SEC 25-year team spanning 1950–1974 and in 1992 was inducted into the College Football Hall of Fame, one of 12 Tech players there.

 Professional career

-Morris was the seventh overall pick of the 1955 NFL draft.
+Morris was the seventh overall pick in the first round of the 1955 NFL draft.
 He was named one of the linebackers on the NFL 1960s All-Decade Team.
 Morris played 12 seasons total with the Los Angeles Rams, Chicago Bears, and Atlanta Falcons.
 He was the MVP of the 1963 NFL Championship Game for the Bears.
 In addition, he was a member of the Atlanta Falcons' first-team in 1966.